- As we now know what the new OS will have to offer, it's time to have a thorough discussion about how Windows 11 compares to Windows 10.

 As the press release has discussed this element, we now know that support for Windows 10 will last until 2025.

 This means that if you’re comfortable with Windows 10, you won’t have to update to Windows 11 yet.
 Speaking of update, one major concern with new releases of Windows are the compatibility issues.

-Users experienced compatibility issues with older software and hardware, so we expect a similar problem if Windows 11 were to be released.
+Users experienced compatibility issues with older software and hardware, so they expect a similar problem when Windows 11 is to be released.